vidnesharma20/OIBSIP/README.md

 `Problem statement`

--Sales prediction means predicting how much of a product people will buy based on factors such as the amount you spend to advertise your product.
+- Sales prediction means predicting how much of a product people will buy based on factors such as the amount you spend to advertise your product.
--the segment of people you advertise for,
+- the segment of people you advertise for,
--the platform you are advertising on about your product.
+- the platform you are advertising on about your product.

 Download dataset:-